 - reporting suspected side effects;

-- conducting studies after marketing;
+- conducting studies after authorisation;

-- detecting any potential adverse effects;
+- detecting any potential side effects;

 - conducting rigorous scientific assessments of all safety data;